 Thomas J. Wimbiscus

 Thomas J. Wimbiscus, a shareholder with McAndrews, Held & Malloy, has more than thirty years of experience and practices in all areas of intellectual property litigation, as well as the acquisition and management of patent, trademark, copyright, and trade secret protection.
 He has appeared in over 100 litigations and over 90 IPR's.
 He was named one of the 20 most active IPR practitioners in the U.S. for patent owners.
 (Docket Navigator 2014.)

 Thomas has served as co-trial counsel in a four-week jury trial resulting in a patent infringement award of over $80 million with a finding of willful infringement (reversed in part and remanded).
 He has worked in such diverse technologies as prodrug and other pharmaceutical technologies; semiconductors for cellular telephones, Wi-Fi and GPS technologies; oil refining; polyurethane, surfactant, and other technologies in the chemical arts; alternative fuels (including biodiesel); biotechnologies; and medical devices including implantable cardiac defibrillators, pacemakers, and balloon angioplasty catheters.

 - Lead trial counsel in Shire LLC, Shire Pharmaceuticals, Inc. and Shire USA, Inc. v.
 KemPharm, Inc., et al, patent ownership/antitrust, case settled on confidential terms.

 - Lead trial counsel in multiple patent litigations (involving eight patents) on behalf of Broadcom in Broadcom Corp. v.
 Qualcomm, Inc., relating to semiconductors for cellular telephones.
 (Multi-suit campaign settled for $891 million.)

-- Lead counsel in over 60 IPRs with numerous pre-institution and post-institution victories.
+- Counsel in over 90 IPRs with numerous pre-institution and post-institution victories.

 - Lead counsel in Lanham Act trial on behalf of Ashley Furniture, Industries against Laura Ashley, Inc. and Laura Ashley Holdings, plc.
 (Confidential Arbitration Award).